HtmlGrapheas/HtmlGrapheasTestApp_old/README.md

-# HtmlGrapheasTestApp
-The repository is only for code distributing and issue tracking.
+HtmlGrapheasApp is an application for the HtmlGrapheas library testing.